2023 Solar Incentives Guide for Park Ridge, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you have a net metering agreement with your Park Ridge utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in others you might make back a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar system is up and running.
+If you have a net metering agreement with your Park Ridge utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in others you might get refunded a percentage of the value.

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
 For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
-Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
-Your local Park Ridge solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local Park Ridge solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives